valhuber/ApiLogicServer/README.md

 # Getting Started

+### Quick Evaluation - _no install_

+You can avoid install hassles by exploring the [Sample Project in Codespaces](https://github.com/ApiLogicServer/ApiLogicProject#readme).
+This will enable you to use VSCode - _in your Browser, zero install_ - to:

+* see the created project
+* use the Tutorial to run, customize and debug it

+We think you'll find Codespaces pretty amazing - check it out!

+### Local Install

 API Logic Server is designed to make it easy to get started:

 * **Install and run Tutorial** -